 Research is an important part of the intellectual life in the Economics Department.
-Each year, students and faculty - working individually and together - produce a number of interesting papers, reports, articles, and books.
+Each year, our students and faculty - working individually and together - produce a number of interesting papers, reports, articles, and books.

-Students have many opportunities to conduct research:
+Here you have many opportunities to conduct research: